Preparing for Proposed Changes to the Rules of Civil Procedure in Ontario: Strategic Insights & Practical Steps for In-House Counsel

 Litigation Strategy

-2. Consider Relative Advantages of Claims Before or After Transition: To the extent you are aware of a claim that your company has now against another person or entity, consider (or seek an opinion about) whether it is more advantageous to initiate litigation now or wait until the new Rules are in place.
-Evaluate which regime—current or forthcoming—best suits the cases you are considering bringing, while keeping limitation periods in mind.
+2. Consider Relative Advantages of Claims Before or After Transition: To the extent you are aware of a claim your company currently has against another person or entity, consider (or seek an opinion about) whether it is more advantageous to initiate litigation now or wait until the new Rules are in place.
+Evaluate which regime – current or forthcoming – best suits the cases you are considering bringing while keeping limitation periods in mind.

-3. Review Insurance Coverage and Confirm Litigation Claims Process: With reduced timeframes to defend and lead evidence, legal departments must act swiftly to ascertain coverage, or insist on a coverage determination when defending a claim.
+3. Review Insurance Coverage & Confirm Litigation Claims Process: With mandatory pre-litigation protocols and reduced time frames to defend and lead evidence, legal departments must act swiftly to ascertain coverage or insist on a coverage determination.
 Consider thoroughly reviewing your insurance policies to understand coverage scope and exclusions.
 Strengthen relationships with insurers by maintaining open communication and regularly updating them on potential claims.
 Streamline your internal processes for providing timely notice, designating specific team members and using standardized templates.

 4. Optimize Process for Hiring Outside Litigators: Reduced timelines will require retaining external counsel quickly.
 Establish clear criteria and processes for selecting litigation counsel.
 Review and ensure that your standard terms for engaging external counsel position you well for fast and smooth onboarding.
 Consider identifying preferred law firms for litigation, or claim types, that you can rely on for swift and effective legal support.